ktranish/unit/README.md

 ## About

 **Unit** is a flexible and scalable design system developed with React and Tailwind CSS.
-It provides a set of reusable UI components and utility classes to help build responsive, consistent, and maintainable web applications.
+It provides a set of reusable UI components, hooks, and utility classes to help build responsive, consistent, and maintainable web applications.
 This project follows utility-first principles to offer maximum customization with minimal configuration.

 ## Features